-Espresso machines have a pretty interesting history, going through a number of innovations before arriving at the modern beauties we see today.
+Espresso machines have a pretty interesting history, going through several innovations before arriving at the modern beauties we see today.
 They came to provide a sense of control and convenience that just isn’t possible with manual brewing methods of old.

 We’re here to show you the differences in shot pulling automation and break down which machine would probably work best for you.